Hmerac/histoday/README.md

 # Installation
 Currently, it's only possible to install the package with `pip`.
 More installation options will come.

-Also, I don't want to make this Python 2 compatible, because it's already deprecated. https://www.python.org/doc/sunset-python-2/
+This script requires Python >3.6 and I don't want to make this Python 2 compatible, because it's already deprecated. https://www.python.org/doc/sunset-python-2/

 ## 1. Option
 `pip install histoday`